 When a message is sent from your domain, it is ‘signed’ using the private key and various parts of the message header fields and/or message body.
 These parts are specified in the signature and allow you to send signed messages as the domain owner.

 The receiving mail server of the email message can use the public key specified in your domain’s DKIM TXT record to validate the signature.
 This DKIM TXT record is added to the DNS records of the domain name.
 If the validation is successful, then the receiver can assume the message came from a legitimate sending domain.
-If the signature fails, then the receiver can choose whether or not to trust the message.
+If the signature fails, then the receiver can choose whether or not to trust the message from the email servers.

 Each domain will have its own unique DKIM key and signature.

 For example when you set up DKIM and outbound mail is DKIM signed with DKIM selectors:

 DKIM Record Host: <selector>._domainkey

 DKIM Record Value: v=DKIM1; k=rsa; p=<encrypted key>

 In addition to validating the original source of the message with a key to decrypt data, these signatures ensure that the message has not been altered in transit by any third party.

 You can see this guide to implement DKIM on how to validate DKIM signature header via the admin control panel.
 Enabling Domainkeys Identified Mail (DKIM) and Sender Policy Framework is part of a best practice to securing your domain and reducing email spoofing while maintaining strong email security.
 Contact Support if you have questions about enabling SPF and DKIM on your email domains.